lawmurray/doxide/docs/running.md

 ```
 doxide gitdoc
 ```
 This will populate the output directory with GitHub webview-ready Markdown.
-Block quotes are substituted for Mkdocs admonitions, and uncupported icons are replaced with near-identical unicode characters.
+Block quotes are substituted for Mkdocs admonitions, and unsupported icons are replaced with near-identical unicode characters.